redislabs-training/keybase/README.md

 # <img src="src/static/images/keybase.png" height="50px">

-keybase is a Redis based knowledge base, substantially a markdown editor to store and search documents.
+keybase is a Redis based knowledge base, substantially a markdown editor to store and search documents using Okta authentication.

 ## Preparation